-Mediation allows parties to remain in control of their own disputes and outcome while facilitating parties to tell their side of the story to the other party and the mediator.
-It is conducted on a ‘without prejudice basis’ which means that whatever is said during the mediation is confidential and cannot be used in court against you.
+Mediations are typically conducted on a ‘without prejudice’ basis which means that whatever is said during the conference is confidential and cannot be used as evidence.
 It rules out the uncertainty and risk of court litigation and allows the parties to make certain compromises to achieve a commercial outcome.

 When parties should consider mediation